 The conversation about man and his work will follow two axes.
-The first is the historiographic dimension – in the strict sense of the term – of the Celanian writing.
-How does Celan poetically record events from the extermination camps and the atomic bomb to the Six-Day War and in May 1968, and how does he write 20th century history in his poems?
-In a second step, it is the linguistic axis that will be followed.
-Settled in France for almost his entire life as a writer, Celan could not have written his work in another language than German, in another language than that of the organizers and executors of the destruction of the Jews of Europe.
+The first is the historiographical dimension – in the strict sense of the term – of Celanian writing.
+How did the extermination camps and the atomic bomb in the Six-Day War and in May 1968, Celan record events poetically and how does he write in his poems the history of the 20th century?
+In a second phase, the linguistic axis will be followed.
+Installed in France during almost all his life as a writer, Celan could not have written his work in another language than German, in another language than that of the organizers and executors of the destruction of the Jews of Europe.

 Round table: Celan, the Shoah and the German language.

-Participate in the round table: Celan, the Holocaust and the German language
+Participate in the round table: Celan, the Shoah and the German language

 Online screening of

-preview projection that traces the footsteps of Paul Celan and his parents in Ukraine.
+preview screening that traces the footsteps of Paul Celan and his parents in Ukraine.

 Presentation of the film by